 This is a blood test.
-It is designed to detect antibodies (immunoglobulins, IgG and IgM) against the coronavirus that causes the disease called COVID-19.
+It is designed to detect IgG antibodies specific for nucleocapsid protein of the coronavirus that causes the disease called COVID-19.
 Antibodies are proteins produced by the immune system in response to an infection and are specific to that particular infection.
-They are found in the liquid part of blood specimens, which is called serum or plasma, depending on the presence of clotting factors.
-IgM and IgG may either be ordered together or separately.
+They are found in the liquid part of blood specimens, which is called serum or plasma.
+Nucleocapsid Protein and IgG Spike Protein IgG antibody tests may either be ordered together or separately.

 This test detects IgG antibodies that develop in most patients within seven to 10 days after symptoms of COVID-19 begin.
 IgG antibodies remain in the blood after an infection has passed.
 These antibodies indicate that you may have had COVID-19 in the recent past and have developed antibodies that may protect you from future infection.
 It is unknown at this point how much protection antibodies might provide against reinfection.

-View COVID-19 IgG Detection by ELISA Antibody Test Fact
+View COVID-19 IgG Nucleocapsid Protein Antibody Test Fact

 This test detects IgM antibodies.
 IgM is usually the first antibody produced by the immune system when a virus attacks.
-A positive IgM test indicates that you may have been infected and that your immune system has started responding to the virus.
+A positive IgM test indicates that you may have been infected or that you have recently been vaccinated and your immune system has started responding to the vaccination and that your immune system has started responding to the virus.
 When IgM is detected you may still be infected, or you may have recently recovered from a COVID-19 infection.

-View COVID-19 IgM Detection by ELISA Antibody Test Fact
+View COVID-19 Spike Protein IgM Antibody Test Fact

 Learn more about COVID-19 and how it affects specific health conditions in these printable patient education materials.